1.3 - The Apache LDAP API rationale¶

 - An API taking advantage of the new Java construction (generics, ellipsis, NIO)

-The newly defined API fulfill all those aspects.
+Our newly defined API fulfills all of these aspects.

-We also wanted to make this API available for the masses.
-The Apache Software Foundation value quality and community over code, which means we think that the code is the result of a collaborative work, our users being a part of this collaboration.
-Every bug a user find, it's an opportunity to provide a better version of the API.
+We needed to ensure our LDAP API was made available to the masses.
+Because the Apache Software Foundation values community over code, this code was the result of collaboration, and our users are a necessary part of this process.
+Every time a user finds and reports a bug we have the opportunity to provide a better version of this API.

 In the end, we're proud to deliver a powerful new Java LDAP API, that is available for everyone to use, including our sub-projects like Apache Directory Server, Apache Directory Studio and most recently -- Apache Fortress.